hirusha-adi/crowdstrike-fix/README.md

 #### One Liner

 - NOTE that an internet connection is required to do this
-- Open CMD as an Administrator and run the command below
+- Open CMD as an administrator and run the command below

 ```bat
 powershell -Command "Invoke-WebRequest -Uri https://raw.githubusercontent.com/hirusha-adi/crowdstrike-fix/main/fix.bat -OutFile fix.bat; Start-Process fix.bat -Wait; Remove-Item fix.bat"